geitje01/foglamp-south-image-classifier/README.rst

   $ cmake -DFOGLAMP_INSTALL=/usr/local/foglamp ..

 ******************************
-Packaging for 'random' south
+Packaging for 'Image classifier' south
 ******************************

-This repo contains the scripts used to create a foglamp-south-random Debian package.
+This repo contains the scripts used to create a foglamp-south-image-classifier Debian package.

 The make_deb script
 ===================